heroku/oauth-provider-adapters-for-mcp/README.md

 };
 ```

-3. Create DefaultLogger with the Winston transport
+3. Create DefaultLogger with the Winston transport:

 ```javascript
 // Create DefaultLogger that uses Winston as transport